learnapollo/learnapollo/content/tutorial-react/react-06.md

 ## Updating and deleting pokemons

-Let's use what we learned about mutations in the last exercise to start using the `updatePokemon` and a `deletePokemon` mutations.
+Let's use what we learned about mutations in the last exercise to start using the `updatePokemon` and `deletePokemon` mutations.
 You will add an update and a delete button to the `PokemonCard` component that call the according mutation when clicked.
 Let's get started then!

 ### Changes to `PokemonCard`